 - There was an increase in people identified as women - 11 people (27 percent), compared with nine individuals (19 percent) counted in May

 - Five people (12 percent) had accommodation in Oxford but chose to sleep out on the night.
 In May, one person (two percent) chose to sleep out even though they had accommodation available

 - The largest proportion of people sleeping rough were aged between 36-49 years old with 18 (44 percent) found in this age range - the same number (38 percent) as in May

 - The average age of rough sleepers during this count was 43.
 In May it was 44

 - The majority of rough sleepers in Oxford are UK nationals, with 28 counted (68 percent).
 This is a decrease from the 32 (67 percent) counted in May

 - The number of EU nationals sleeping rough decreased from five (10 percent) to two (five percent) people

-- Five people sleeping rough (10 percent) had no recourse to public funds - a proportional decrease from March, when five individuals (16 percent) had no recourse to public funds
+- Two people sleeping rough (five percent) had no recourse to public funds - a decrease from May, when five individuals (10 percent) had no recourse to public funds

-- Rough sleepers averaged three separate and overlapping support needs, with mental health and physical health issues being the most common (22 individuals).
+- Rough sleepers averaged four separate and overlapping support needs, with mental health issues being the most common (22 individuals).
 Other unmet support needs included physical health issues, alcohol or drug dependency, difficulty sustaining accommodation and safeguarding concerns

-- Seventeen people sleeping rough (10 percent) had a local connection to Oxford, a significant increase on the five (10 percent) people counted in May
+- Seventeen people sleeping rough (41 percent) had a local connection to Oxford, a significant increase on the five (10 percent) people counted in May